How To Add Icons

 <i class="fa-brands fa-font-awesome"></i>

-Since Version 6, we’ve updated many of our icon names to make them more universal and consistent.
-But if you’re a Version 5 or earlier user, we wanted to make sure not to break your existing code.
+Since v6, we've updated many of our icon names to make them more universal and consistent.
+But if you're a v5 or earlier user, we wanted to make sure not to break your existing code.
 So we made aliases for renamed icons to allow them to work with either the old or new names.

 And you can use the old or new name for styles as well.
 So you can still use fas, far, fal, fad, and fab.
 And we've also included older prefix versions for our new Thin style (fat) and new Sharp family of styles (Sharp Solid is fass while Sharp Regular is fasr).